 Best Non-Toxic Bug Spray Guide

-Well, the answer to this question may range between the innocent “to enjoy the outdoors” to the more serious “to protect your health.”
+First of all, why use a non-toxic bug spray?
+The answer to this question may vary between the innocent “to enjoy the outdoors” to the more serious “to protect your health.”

-To clarify, mosquitos, ticks, and fleas can spread germs causing such diseases as dengue, Zika, Lyme, and plague.
-The Centers for Disease Control and Prevention (CDC) point out that between 2004 and 2016, more than 640,000 cases of these diseases were reported in the US.
-Additionally, during this period, 9 new germs spread by bites from infected mosquitoes and ticks were discovered or introduced in the US (source).
+To clarify, mosquitoes, ticks, and other bugs (e.g., fleas) can spread germs causing such bug-borne diseases as dengue, Zika, Lyme, and plague.
+The Centers for Disease Control and Prevention (CDC) point out that between 2004 and 2016, more than 640,000 cases of these bug-borne diseases were reported in the US.
+Additionally, during this period, 9 new germs spread by bug bites from infected mosquitoes and ticks were discovered or introduced in the US.

 Moreover, the CDC warns Americans about an increase in the number of tickborne diseases.
 According to the CDC, the geographic areas in which ticks are found are expanding, and a novel tick species has been found in the US.
-Also, there are discoveries of new disease-causing germs, leading to new reports of tick-borne illnesses (source).
+Also, there are discoveries of new disease-causing germs, leading to new reports of tickborne illnesses.

-Hence, the CDC encourages everyone to take steps to help protect themselves from mosquito and tick bites.
-The first step is to use a bug repellent registered by the US Environmental Protection Agency.
+Hence, the CDC encourages everyone to take steps to help protect themselves from mosquitoes, ticks, and other bugs bites.
+The first step would be using a bug repellent registered by the US Environmental Protection Agency (EPA).
+In the chart below, you can see the EWG recommended bug repellent concentrations.

-To begin with, in this non-toxic bug spray guide, you will learn how to identify the best bug repellent by eliminating unsafe ingredients.
-Therefore, let us first look into the worst and bad categories of bug sprays.
-After this, we will talk about the better and best ones.
+In this non-toxic bug spray guide, you will learn how to identify the “best” bug repellent.
+We will go through the “not-a-fan” category of bug sprays and the reasons I placed them there.
+After this, we will talk about the “better” and “best” ones.

-This group includes insect repellents using ingredients such as DEET in concentrations of nearly 100%.
+This group includes insect repellents that contain DEET in concentrations of nearly 100%.
 For example, the following products contain 98.11% DEET (the maximum amount allowed by law):

 - 10 Hour DEET Insect Repellent